binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-19-disabling-word-splitting.md

 occasions only.

 That gives much better looking code in most cases, but it requires more mindfulness.
-If you're writing a function which accepts such arguments, be sure write tests which use such arguments to ensure that your results come out correctly as well.
+If you're writing a function which accepts blank arguments, be sure write tests which use blank arguments to ensure that your results come out correctly as well.
 That means you will need to employ quoting everywhere that argument is used within your function.

 This is by far the biggest drawback of trying not to use double-quotes everywhere.
 It's up to you how you want to approach it.
 Personally I think it's worth the extra mindfulness on occasion in order to avoid having to quote everything all the time.

-Aside from null argument removal, there's one more issue which can affect unquoted expansions, which we'll discuss next.
+Aside from blank argument removal, there's one more issue which can affect unquoted expansions, which we'll discuss next.

 Continue with [part 19.5] - disabling path expansion